learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

 ### [Additional Resources](#additional-resources-1)

 ## What is MapKit?
-MapKit is one of Apple’s API framework that allows iOS developers to build map-centered views and apps easily and efficiently.
+MapKit is one of Apple’s API frameworks that allows iOS developers to build map-centered views and apps easily and efficiently.

 Based on the [Apple documentation](https://developer.apple.com/documentation/mapkit/), MapKit can:
 - Embed maps directly into your app’s windows and views.
 - Add annotations and overlays to a map to call out points of interest.
 - Add LookAround capabilities to enable users to explore locations at street level.
 - Respond to user interactions with well known points of interest, geographical features, and boundaries.
-- Provide text completion to make it easy for users to search for a destination or point of interest.
+- Provide text completion for searchbars to make it easy for users to search for a destination or point of interest.

 ## Creating a Map
 Let’s start with a basic map.
 <p align="center">